Costa Rica FAQs

 Alcohol

 This is your retreat.
-If you wish to have some beers by the pool and wine at dinner, this is a no judgement zone.
+If you wish to have some beers by the pool and wine, this is a no judgement zone.
+Glass is not permitted on the pool deck.

 Cell Phones